BitDAO (BIT) Price Reaches $0.42 on Major Exchanges

-BitDAO (BIT) traded up 2.2% against the US dollar during the one day period ending at 22:00 PM ET on June 17th.
-During the last week, BitDAO has traded down 1.8% against the US dollar.
-One BitDAO token can currently be purchased for about $0.42 or 0.00001582 BTC on cryptocurrency exchanges.
-BitDAO has a total market cap of $1.26 billion and $2.54 million worth of BitDAO was traded on exchanges in the last 24 hours.
+BitDAO (BIT) traded down 0.8% against the dollar during the 1-day period ending at 12:00 PM E.T. on June 18th.
+One BitDAO token can now be purchased for $0.42 or 0.00001570 BTC on popular cryptocurrency exchanges.
+BitDAO has a market capitalization of $1.25 billion and approximately $2.45 million worth of BitDAO was traded on exchanges in the last 24 hours.
+In the last seven days, BitDAO has traded down 2.5% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.